liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 This section guides you how to onboard your cloud SSA and Microsoft 365 organization to cloud hybrid search and covers:

 - **Connecting your cloud SSA and your Microsoft 365 organization** - When your cloud SSA and your Microsoft 365 organization are correctly connected, the cloud hybrid search solution is ready to add crawled metadata from on-premises content to the search index in Office 365.
-When you've onboarded your cloud SSA, check to see that your cloud SSA has the value 1 for the property **IsHybrid**.
-You check by running this PowerShell command: $ssa.GetProperty("CloudIndex").
+When you onboard your cloud SSA, check to see that your cloud SSA has the value 1 for the property **IsHybrid**.
+You can check by running this PowerShell command: $ssa.GetProperty("CloudIndex").

 - **Configuring server-to-server authentication** - Server-to-server authentication allows servers to access and request resources from one another on behalf of users.

+> [!NOTE]
+> The Search Content Service (SCS) feature will be retired starting June 30, 2025.
+We have introduced a new onboarding script and updates.
+These will be available in the SharePoint Server Subscription Edition Version 25H1 feature update.
+This feature is currently available only in the *Early release* feature release ring.
+For more information, see [Feature release rings](../administration/feature-release-rings.md).
+To use this feature, run the script `Onboard-CloudHybridSearch-SPOONS.ps1` instead of `Onboard-CloudHybridSearch.ps1` for onboarding.

 On the application server that hosts the SharePoint Server Central Administration website, follow these steps:

 1. Ensure that the date and time of the server is synchronized with the other servers in the SharePoint Server farm.

-2. Download and install the [Microsoft Online Services Sign-In Assistant for IT Professionals RTW](https://download.microsoft.com/download/7/1/E/71EF1D05-A42C-4A1F-8162-96494B5E615C/msoidcli_64bit.msi) from the Microsoft Download Center.

-3. Download and install the latest version of the [Microsoft Graph PowerShell module](/powershell/microsoftgraph/installation) from the PowerShell Gallery.
+1. Download and install the latest version of the [Microsoft Graph PowerShell module](/powershell/microsoftgraph/installation) from the PowerShell Gallery.

-4. Download the [OnBoard-CloudHybridSearch.ps1](https://go.microsoft.com/fwlink/?LinkId=717902) PowerShell script from the Microsoft Download Center.
+1. Download the [Onboard-CloudHybridSearch.ps1](https://go.microsoft.com/fwlink/?LinkId=717902) or Onboard-CloudHybridSearch-SPOONS.ps1 PowerShell script from the Microsoft Download Center.

-5. If your environment is Microsoft 365 Apps for business, Office 365 Enterprise, Office 365 Education, Office 365 operated by 21Vianet, or Office 365 US Government Defense, open an elevated PowerShell prompt, and run the **OnBoard-CloudHybridSearch.ps1** PowerShell script as follows:
+1. If your environment is Microsoft 365 Apps for business, Office 365 Enterprise, Office 365 Education, Office 365 operated by 21Vianet, or Office 365 US Government Defense, open an elevated PowerShell prompt, and run the **Onboard-CloudHybridSearch.ps1** or  **Onboard-CloudHybridSearch-SPOONS.ps1** PowerShell script as follows:

    ```powershell
    #For service principals